11 December 1945 – 26 April 1976

 While Yeok Boon moved with everyone in Alor Setar, he, together with Ganasa Murthy Ramasamy and Yin Hong Shuen were called the “Three Musketeers” as they teamed up often to carry out extensive teaching activities.

-In 1966, Yeok Boon was appointed on to the Border Teaching Committee, but he had to move to Kuala Lumpur the same year to join the Kuala Lumpur Technical College as a Kedah State Scholarship holder.
+In 1965, Yeok Boon moved to Kuala Lumpur to join as first year student in the Kuala Lumpur Technical College with an offer of Kedah State Scholarship.
+Yet in 1966 he was appointed on to the Border Teaching Committee based in Alor Star.
 When Yeok Boon came to the College, he was the only Bahá’í among the few hundred students in the College.
 Yeok Boon made history when he became instrumental in the formation of the first Bahá’í Society known as Technical College Bahá’í Society of Kuala Lumpur.
 That was the first institution of higher learning to have established a Bahá’í Society.
 The Bahá’í Society was registered with the College and within the first year, the Society organized two public talks.
 One was in July 1967 where Mrs Orpha Daugherty, an Auxiliary Board Member from Thailand who came to serve in Malaysia gave a talk while Mr Bijan Bayzayee, an Iranian pioneer to Laos answered questions from the floor.
 The Society had pinned Bahá’í pamphlets on all the notice boards in the College that no student or visitor to the College could have missed.
 He made sure that every single student in the college had within a short period, heard of the Faith with his room number 47 functioning as the “operation room.”
 This society organized several activities including public talks on the Faith including one by Hand of the Cause of God Mr Tarázu’lláh Samandari in January 1967.
 In the same year, Yeok Boon wrote an article about the Faith in the Annual Report of the college, and since the article was longer than the requirement of the college, he paid for those extra pages.
 That was possibly the first time an article on the Faith was ever written in any magazine of the college.
 Yeok Boon also secured a notice board where he displayed many Bahá’í news and photos which became the most attractive of all the notice boards.

 In 1966 Tan Keat Fong from Alor Star joined the College and Yeok Boon helped him out in the accommodation.
 Both Keat Fong and Yeok Boon were from Alor Star, but had met only in the Kuala Lumpur Technical College.
 Through Yeok Boon, Keat Fong accepted the Faith, but he had to leave after three months, and later joined the Malayan Teachers College in Penang to undergo teacher training.
 At the Malayan Teachers College, Keat Fong formed the Malayan Teachers College Bahai Society.